 - At the top of the page, enter a unique name for the actor property.
 We named our property Movies watched in the last 200 days.

-- Click the Show tab and choose the appropriate options from the drop-down lists.
+- On the next line, choose the appropriate options from the drop-down lists.
 In our example data, we chose count of events.

 - Make selections for Filtered to options.
 We chose events with action that matches watch_movie.

 - Click the Time range radio button (for more information, see specify relative time in a query) and specify Starting time and Ending time values.
 We entered a Starting time of 200 days ago and an Ending time of now for our example.

 - Click Save.

 To use the 3.x actor property in a query, do the following:

 - Select the Explore icon in the left navigation bar, and select the database from the drop-down list.
 We selected the movies database.